-...why BAYADA screens our employees for TB infection?
+...why BAYADA screens our employees for TB infection upon hire and annually?

 Home health care workers like you are at risk for getting TB.
-You care for sick clients, and not all clients with TB know they have it.
-Screening helps protect you by checking to see if you are infected with the germ that causes TB so you can be treated to avoid getting TB disease.
+You care for sick clients and not all clients with TB know they have it.
+Screening you for TB infection helps protect you by checking to see if you are infected with the germ that causes TB so you can be treated to avoid getting TB disease.
 This screening also protects your family and our clients from being exposed to TB.